Iyyapanthangal

-Iyyappanthangal is a western neighborhood of Chennai, Tamilnadu, India.
-It comes under Mangadu Municipality of Chennai Metropolitan Area (CMA), governed by CMDA.
+Iyyappanthangal is a neighborhood to the west of Chennai, Tamilnadu, India.
+It comes under Ayyappanthangal Village Panchayath comprising three villages - Ayyappanthangal, Kolathuvancheri, Thelliyar Agaram falling under Kundrathur Panchayath Union of Kanchipuram District.
 It is located 20 km away from Fort St George on the Mount-Poonamallee Road.
 The nearest railway stations are at Guindy (Chennai South Line) about 11 km away and Avadi (Chennai West Line) about 12 km away.
-The Porur Junction where a much needed road overbridge on the busy Guindy–Poonamallee stretch was built after a very long delay of nearly five years is just about 2 km from Iyyapanthangal and the Poonamallee Junction is just about 6 km from the town.
+The Porur Junction where a much-needed road overbridge on the busy Guindy–Poonamallee stretch was built after a very long delay of nearly five years is just about 2 km from Iyyapanthangal and the Poonamallee Junction is just about 6 km from the town.

 Connectivity

 The six-acre Iyyappanthangal bus terminus was opened in 1994.
 It operates 162 buses to places such as Koyambedu, Tambaram, Kundrathur, Sommangalam, Kovalam, Sunguvachattiram, Parrys Corner, Anna Salai, Tambaram, T Nagar and Mint.
 About 150,000 commuters take buses from here daily.

 The state highways department undertook renovation of the terminus at a cost of ₹ 4.1 million in March 2010.
 The work to lay the concrete floor within the terminus area has begun.
 Among the 25 MTC depots, this is the first terminus to be taken up for renovation.
 The renovation includes construction of a compound wall, replacement of old lights, creating concrete parking areas for buses, installation of electronic sign boards, and raising the level of the terminus 1.5 feet above the height of Mount-Poonamallee High Road to prevent waterlogging during the monsoon.
 Facilities for toilets and drinking water for both passengers and MTC staff was also planned.
 Iyyappanthangal Bus Depot was one of the top most collection in revenue in Chennai in 2000s.

 The 26.1-km-long Corridor 4 of the Chennai Metro Phase II which connects Ice House and Poonamallee will have a stop at Iyyappanthangal.